 Increasing fiber intake in your dog’s diet with high fiber foods and providing more exercise are the best and proven long-term solutions to treat your pet's constipation issue.

-Vomiting is another one of most common dog digestive problems that's usually caused by simply overeating or eating something that your pooch can’t digest.
+Vomiting is another common dog digestive problem that's usually caused by simply overeating or eating something that your pooch can’t digest.
 Sudden diet changes can also be the reason behind it, as well as a bad reaction to certain medications.

 However, vomiting can also be a symptom of another digestive issue and a trip to the vet is necessary if your pet's vomiting lasts for more than two days or if it is accompanied by other noticeable health problems and symptoms.